mcgilldinglab/DOLPHIN/README.md

 ## Overview
 <img title="DeepExonas Overview" alt="Alt text" src="DeepExonas_overview.png">
-DeepExonas is an advanced deep learning framework designed for exon-level quantification and alternative splicing detection in single-cell RNA sequencing (scRNA-seq) data.
-Traditional gene-count methods often overlook critical exon and junction read information, missing intricate splicing mechanisms crucial for understanding complex cellular processes.
-DeepExonas addresses these limitations by integrating exon read counts and junction reads into a graph-based neural network model, allowing for more accurate cell representation and alternative splicing analysis.
+The advent of single-cell sequencing has revolutionized the study of cellular dynamics, providing unprecedented resolution into the molecular states and heterogeneity of individual cells.
+However, the rich potential of exon-level information and junction reads within single cells remains underutilized.
+Conventional gene-count methods overlook critical exon and junction data, limiting the quality of cell representation and downstream analyses such as subpopulation identification and alternative splicing detection.
+To address this, we introduce DeepExonas, a deep learning method that integrates exon-level and junction read data, representing genes as graph structures.
+These graphs are processed by a variational autoencoder to improve cell embeddings.
+Compared to conventional gene-based methods, DeepExonas shows superior performance in cell clustering, biomarker discovery, and alternative splicing detection, providing deeper insights into cellular processes.
+By examining cellular dynamics with enhanced resolution, DeepExonas detects subtle differences often missed at the gene level, offering new insights into disease mechanisms and potential therapeutic targets.

 ## Key Capabilities of DeepExonas:

 - Exon-Level Quantification: It represents genes as graphs, where nodes are exons and edges are junction reads, capturing detailed transcriptomic information at the exon level.
-- Enhanced Cell Clustering: The integration of exon and junction read data leads to improved cell clustering accuracy compared to gene-count based methods.
+- Better Cell Embedding: The integration of exon and junction read data leads to improved cell clustering accuracy compared to gene-count based methods.
-- Alternative Splicing Detection: By aggregating exon and junction reads from neighboring cells, DeepExonas significantly enhances the detection of alternative splicing events, providing deeper insights into cell-specific splicing patterns.
+- Enhanced Alternative Splicing Detection: By aggregating exon and junction reads from neighboring cells, DeepExonas significantly enhances the detection of alternative splicing events, providing deeper insights into cell-specific splicing patterns.
-- Superior Performance: DeepExonas consistently outperforms conventional gene-count methods in identifying biologically significant features, including differential gene expression and splicing variations, particularly in cancer-related studies.
+- Superior Performance in Downstream Analysis: DeepExonas consistently outperforms conventional gene-count methods in multiple downstream tasks, including the identification of differential exon markers and alternative splicing events.

 ## Installation